canjs/canjs/guides/creating-the-menu-component.md

 additional functionality from the objects we already know, such as the findOne function of can.Model.

-In your models folder, open *fixtures.js*.
+In your models folder, open `fixtures`.
 Add the following code to register a new can.fixture:

 ```